SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/publishing-modern-sharepoint-apps-on-appsource.md

 ## How to publish an application on the marketplace

 First of all, you need to make sure that you are a member of the Microsoft Partner Network (MPN).
-If you are not a registerd member, you can enroll through the following link: [https://aka.ms/joinmarketplace](https://aka.ms/joinmarketplace).
+If you are not a registered member, you can enroll through the following link: [https://aka.ms/joinmarketplace](https://aka.ms/joinmarketplace).
 In order to being able to sell your products on the marketplace, you will also need to provide a payout profile, a tax profile, and to compile the billing profile.
 The process will require a review and approval phase on the Microsoft side.

 ![The initial step of the Partner enrollment program.
 You need to provide your email address and follow the registration steps.](../images/add-in-transform/publishing-modern-sharepoint-apps-on-appsource/publishing-modern-sharepoint-apps-on-appsource-partner-center-01.png)